Above is a photo that both returning readers and relatives (a lot of overlap, there, too 😉 will recognize.

 There are a few copiesof this picture floating around amongst those of us descended from the fellow on the right, George P.B.
 Campbell (1835-1910).
 From the date written on them, we’ve always known the picture was taken the summer of 1905 in Georgetown, Colorado.
 And from written “records of the family” we’ve known three things: 1) that Georgetown, Colorado was at that time the residence of the fellow on the left in the picture: Thomas B. Campbell (1830-1907), eldest of the group of siblings; 2) that he and the rest of the family had lived in southwestern Wisconsin from 1844 to around 1880; and 3) that in 1905 they were the last living of what had been a brood of seven.

 Seated next to Thomas (in the middle), Henry R. Campbell (1843-1913) was the second youngest of the seven, and at the time of this picture lived in Stockton, California, where he’d lived since 1874.
 Only George (on the right) remained living in Wisconsin, but not in the extreme southwestern part of the state where they’d all lived as boys, where their parents had died, where they’d all grown, married and had families, where their only sister and baby brother had both died some 40 years earlier, the area that even for the two brothers who went west to California was without question the family crucible and launch pad.
-The 2nd oldest, John A. Campbell (1833-1873) had gone overland in 1851; the 4th son Columbus A. (1838-1900), had sailed via Panama in 1858.
+Henry and George had served together in the Civil War in Company H of the 25th Wisconsin Volunteer Infantry.
+(Here’s a narrative I wrote of that: GPBC CIVIL WAR1) In fact, it was an event oif the Civil War veterans’ organization, the Grand Army of the Republic, of which they were both members, that occasioned this reunion.
+Meanwhile, The 2nd oldest of the siblings, John A. Campbell (1833-1873) had gone overland in 1851; the 4th son Columbus A. (1838-1900), had sailed via Panama in 1858.

 Thomas had had 8 kids, remarried after his first wife died and had three more kids before leaving to Colorado around 1879.
 George also had remarried after his first wife died and had had three kids prior to himself then moving to northern Wisconsin.
 Thomas had been a bookkeeper and shopkeep in what had started as a mining boom town.
 But New Diggings never made that critical transition away from economic dependency on mining.
 In the mid 1870s if mining boom towns was what you knew, the place to go was Colorado.
 Henry was also a bookkeeper, living just two doors down from Thomas; he left sooner (he had only three kids, so perhaps was able to save the money to go more quickly than Thomas) and opted for the help (possibly) of their brother Columbus out in California’s central valley (John had died the year before; perhaps Henry was to assist with John’s kids, too).
 George, on the other hand, had followed in the work of their father: he was in the lumber milling business, and by the mid 1880s one of the places to go if that was your thing was northern Wisconsin.